 Optionally, you can set three other settings for a new workspace:

 - Terraform Working Directory: The directory in this repo where Terraform Cloud will execute Terraform commands.
 If the Terraform configuration files you want aren't in the root of the repository, use this to specify where they are.

 - VCS Branch: Which branch to use.
 Defaults to the repo's default branch, which is usually

 When you create a new workspace, a few things happen:

-TFC automatically registers a webhook with your VCS service.
-The next time new commits appear in the selected branch of that repo, TFC will automatically queue a Terraform plan for the workspace.
+Terraform Cloud automatically registers a webhook with your VCS service.
+The next time new commits appear in the selected branch of that repo, Terraform Cloud will automatically queue a Terraform plan for the workspace.

 For almost any workspace, you'll want to edit the Terraform variables and environment variables used by the code.

 You can edit variables as soon as you've created a workspace, by clicking the workspace's "Variables" tab.